nvoynov/marko/lib/assets/demo/src/fr/markup.md

 ## Assemble Tree

 The system shall provide the function to assemble the artifact tree.
-The artifact tree is assembled based on [[fr.node.tree]].
+The artifact tree is assembled based on [[fr.treenode.tree]].

 @@todo The assemblage algorithm, errors handler